 Linen is a type of fabric woven from the flax plant.
-Although it is difficult to manufacture by today’s standards, linen has been used in garment making for many thousands of years, and is one of the most durable fabrics known.
-It is naturally and beautifully imperfect, and wears well.
+Linen has been used in garment making for many thousands of years and is one of the most durable fabrics known!
+It is naturally and beautifully imperfect.
 It is cool to the touch, and incredibly breathable.
-Even though fabrics are made of many materials now, “linens” collectively refers to bedding, sheets, table dressings, and other soft textiles because most of these things were uniquely made of linen many years ago.
+Fabrics are made of many materials now, and “linens” collectively refers to bedding, sheets, table dressings, and other soft textiles.
+Historically these items were uniquely made of linen many years ago.

 How do I know what foundations are necessary in dressing my bed?

-There are many things to consider while dressing your bed and foundations usually get lost in the shuffle.
-Mattress pads and pad skirts help protect your mattress and can add an additional layer of comfort.
-Choosing the right duvet insert plays a part in temperature regulation, and the correct sleeping pillow will support your neck and give you a restful sleep.
+There are many things to consider when putting together your perfect bed.
+Foundations usually get lost in the shuffle.
+Mattress pads and bed skirts help protect your mattress and can add an additional layer of comfort.
+Choosing the right duvet insert plays a part in temperature regulation, and the correct sleeping pillow will support your neck and give you a restful night.
 If you are unsure of where to begin, give us a call or send an email and we can guide you through the process.

 My down has lost its loft.
 Is there a way to restore it?

 In most cases, down’s loft can be restored by leaving the item in the sun for an afternoon—or tumbling it through the dryer on low with dryer balls.
-We recommend cleaning your down according to the instructions regularly, or sending it to be cleaned by a down specialist.
+We recommend cleaning down according to the instructions regularly or sending it to be cleaned by a down specialist.
 Do NOT dry clean.
-In select cases, down can be added to your item for a fee depending on the purveyor.
+Sometimes down can be added to your item for a fee depending on the purveyor.
 In other cases, it may simply be time for a new pillow or duvet.

 What is down?

 Down is the soft under plume of a bird.
-Down used in bedding is usually from a duck or geese, are not feathers, and resemble a dandelion fluff.
-It retains and regulates heat with each cluster being virtually weightless.
-Its insulation qualities are unparalleled are used in many industries for these properties.
+Down used in bedding is usually from a duck or goose and resemble a dandelion fluff.
+These are not the feathers.
+Down retains and regulates heat with each cluster being virtually weightless.
+Its insulation qualities are unparalleled and because of this down is used in many industries.
 “Fill power” is the amount of space one ounce of down occupies in cubic inches.
-A higher fill power uses larger clusters and has the ability to trap more air, and retain a higher loft.
+A higher fill power uses larger clusters and offers the ability to trap more air to retain a higher loft.
 First time down customers should always read up all the product descriptions, and chat with one of us for guidance.

 What is Linen Society?

-In addition to being the overarching company name for our family of luxury linen boutiques, Linen Society is our fifth online store, and is also the label representing our design collaboration with Italy’s finest weavers and artisans.
-Our team travels to purveyors around the globe to commission items and collections based on all of the qualities we want to see in a product… creating a truly unique amalgam of the wonderful things we discover over the years.
+In addition to being the overarching company name for our family of luxury linen boutiques, Linen Society is our online store, and the label representing our design collaboration with Italy’s finest weavers and artisans.
+Our team travels to purveyors around the globe to commission items and collections based on all the qualities we want to see in a product… creating a truly unique amalgamation of the finest linens available.